tomeichlersmith/zen-zine/src/lib.typ

   /// zine with the pages cut out.
   /// -> boolean
   digital: false,
+  /// other named arguments are given to zine-page ..zine-page-kwargs,
   /// input content of zine
   /// -> content
   content
 ) = context {
-  // we need to be in context so we can get the full page's height and width
-  // in order to deduce the zine page height and width
-  // each of the zine pages share the margin with their neighbors
-  // this height/width is without margins
-  let zine-page-height = (page.width - 3*zine-page-margin)/2;
-  let zine-page-width = (page.height - 5*zine-page-margin)/4;
-  if digital {
-    // assign half the zine margin to each digital page
-    // resize pages and then provide content since it has pagebreaks already set page(
-      height: zine-page-height+zine-page-margin/2,
-      width: zine-page-width+zine-page-margin/2,
-      margin: zine-page-margin/2
-    )
-    content
-  } else {
-    // make sure page has the correct margin and it is flipped set page(margin: zine-page-margin, flipped: true)

   // break content into the array of pages using the pagebreak
-    // function and then place those pages into the grid let contents = ()
-    let current-content = []
-    for child in content.at("children") {
+  // function and then place those pages into the grid let contents = () let current-content = [] for child in content.at("children") {
     if child.func() == pagebreak {
       contents.push(current-content)
       current-content = []
     } else {
       current-content = current-content + child
     }
   }

   if current-content != [] {
     contents.push(current-content)
   }

   assert.eq(
     contents.len(), 8,
     message: "Document content does not have exactly 8 pages (7 pagebreaks)."
   )

-    let contents = (
-      // reorder the pages so the order in the grid aligns with a zine template contents.slice(1,5).rev()+contents.slice(5,8)+contents.slice(0,1)
-    ).map(
+  // we need to be in context so we can get the full page's height and width
+  // in order to deduce the zine page height and width
-      // wrap the contents in blocks the size of the zine pages so that we can
+  // each of the zine pages share the margin with their neighbors
-      // maneuver them at will
-      elem => block(
+  // this height/width is without margins
+  let zine-page-height = page.width/2;
+  let zine-page-width = page.height/4;

+  // wrap pages in zine-page
+  let contents = contents.enumerate().map(
+    ((i, content))=> zine-page(
+      height: zine-page-height,
       width: zine-page-width,
-        height: zine-page-height,
-        spacing: 0em,
-        elem
+      page-number: i+1,
+      ..zine-page-kwargs,
+      content
     )
+  )

+  // zine-page is handling the margin, so the parent page should have zero margin set page(margin: 0pt) if digital {
+    // resize output page to be same size as zine-page set page(height: zine-page-height, width: zine-page-width)
+    for zpage in contents {
+      zpage
+    }
+  } else {
+    // make sure page is flipped
+    set page(flipped: true)

+    // re-order and place onto printer page let contents = (
+      contents.slice(1,5).rev()+contents.slice(5,8)+contents.slice(0,1)
     ).enumerate().map(
       // flip if on top row
       elem => {